Entry Formats &

 A successful experiment on its own is great, but it becomes even more significant when it is part of a sustainable bigger picture.
 We welcome these kinds of cases because we want industry peers to learn from the growth that companies are experiencing in the field of experimentation culture.
 The underlying themes that we distinguish are:

-• Biggest Organisational Impact: How did an experiment produce a result that influenced the organisation?
+• Biggest Organisational Impact: How did your experimentation program produce a result that influenced the organisation?
 This can include external factors such as phasing out/starting up a product/service or entering new markets, as well as internal factors such as process optimisation and/or organisational change.

 • Best Stakeholder Business Case: How did an experiment (or series of experiments) contribute to convincing internal stakeholders?
 This includes securing budgets and creating buy-in within the management of your organisation.